Corporate Governance System

 Major dialogue themes

-Growth strategy direction and shareholder return policy in Medium-term Business Plan 2025, growing revenue and profitability, progress in regional strategies, streamlining the balance sheet, efforts to cultivate new markets.
+Growth strategy direction and shareholder return policy in Medium-term Business Plan 2025, growing revenue and profitability, progress in regional strategies, streamlining the balance sheet, efforts to cultivate new markets, and sustainability activities including ESG.

 Feedback of information gained in dialogue to upper management and the Board of Directors

 When dialogues are held at results briefings, individual interviews, or other activities, reports are drafted summarizing dialogue content and the opinions of shareholders and investors, which are shared with AMADA officers and other parties.
-These reports are also presented to the Board of Directors as part of the IR activity summary each year
+We also exchanged opinions on ESG in general with a cumulative total of 10 companies.
+These reports are also presented to the Board of Directors as part of the IR activity summary each year.

 |